 Web design trends change rapidly.
 They come and go.
 Websites today follow very different trends than they did just a year ago.
 As web designers, it’s helpful to know what the current and upcoming trends are.
 It can help you stay ahead of the competition and it can help you meet your client’s needs.
 Keep in mind that “trend” doesn’t necessarily mean “new.”

 Many new design trends come from the tastes and preferences of designers and users in design and usability.
-What makes those changes possible is improvements in technology.
+What makes those changes possible is improvements in technology (such as our very own Divi theme for WordPress).
 Technology is a major driving force and is always helping design move forward.